jawadshuaib/stock-valuation/README.md

 The margin of safety is the difference between the intrinsic value of a stock and its market price.
 By purchasing securities at a significant discount to their intrinsic value, investors create a buffer that protects them against errors in analysis, market volatility, and unforeseen events.
 This conservative approach helps to minimize potential losses and increase the likelihood of achieving satisfactory returns.

-In this tool, the margin of safety is applied to the intrinsic value calculation to provide a more conservative estimate, ensuring that investment decisions are made with a higher degree of confidence and reduced risk.
+In this tool, the margin of safety is measured using the 1st percentile of the Monte Carlo simulation results.
+This approach provides a more conservative estimate by considering the lower end of the distribution of intrinsic values, ensuring that investment decisions are made with a higher degree of confidence and reduced risk.

 ### 9. **Payback Time**